Vietnam.vn - Nền tảng quảng bá Việt Nam

 The average export coffee price in December 2023 continued to decrease slightly by 3.4% compared to the previous month, reaching 2,887 USD/ton, but still increased sharply by 33.5% compared to the same period in 2022.

-In 2023, Vietnam's coffee exports are expected to reach 1.62 million tons, down 8.7% compared to 2022; but the turnover will reach a record high of more than 4.24 billion USD, up 4.6% compared to 2022.
+In general, in 2023, Vietnam's coffee exports will reach 1.62 million tons, down 8.7% compared to 2022; but the turnover will reach a record high of more than 4.24 billion USD, up 4.6% compared to 2022.

 Áp lực chi phí tăng cao, xuất khẩu cà phê vẫn có thể lập kỷ lục mới với 4 tỷ USD | Báo Đấu thầu

-The average export price of coffee in 2023 will reach 2,614 USD/ton, an increase of 14.5% compared to 2022.
+The average export price of coffee in 2023 reached US$2,614 per ton, an increase of 14.5% compared to 2022.

-Although Vietnam is the 6th largest coffee growing country in the world, its coffee productivity is the highest in the world and it is the second largest coffee exporter in the world, behind only Brazil.
+Although Vietnam is the 6th largest coffee growing country in the world, its coffee productivity is the highest in the world and it is the second largest coffee exporter in the world, just behind Brazil.
 Vietnam's average coffee productivity is 1.4 times higher than Brazil's, 2.8 times higher than Colombia's and 4.5 times higher than Indonesia's.

 Thị trường hàng hóa ngày 12/1/2024: Lực mua mạnh trên thị trường hàng hóa nguyên liệu thế giới